End-to-end design process

 hero image of several app screens floating at an angle overa red background

-A 26 yr. old traveling salesman in NYC frequently misses important sales meetings, usually because of unpredictable public transportation.
+AJ is a 26 yr. old traveling salesman in NYC who frequently misses important sales meetings, usually because of unpredictable public transportation.
 The primary factors include weather, overcrowding, peak traffic, and “other general delays.”
 The financial cost of missed meetings negatively impacts his quality of life.

 experience map with 4 sections: meeting schedule, locations, transportation options, and weather.